stevemartin/favourite_language/README.markdown

     cp .netrc.dist ~/.netrc

-Now replace the credientials in the `.netrc` file with your own
+Now replace the credentials in the `.netrc` file with your own

 ### If you do have a `~/.netrc`
-Add the credientials in the `.netrc.dist` file into your local `~/.netrc` and replace the biolerplate with your actual credientials.
+Add the credentials in the `.netrc.dist` file into your local `~/.netrc` and replace the boilerplate with your actual credentials.

+* NOTE: To run the integration tests you will need to have the correct `netrc` settings.

 # Usage
 In the app root folder: